GreenShoeGarage/DataBench/README.md

 - `ifelse(condition, trueValue, falseValue)`
 - `round(value, digits)`

-Field names with spaces can be referenced using brackets:
+Use brackets for field names with spaces:

 ```text
 [Order Date]
 [Total Revenue]
 ```

+---

-### Relationships and Joins
+## Relationships and Joins

-DataBench can link tables using shared key fields.
+DataBench can link datasets using shared key fields.

 The Data Model tools can:

-- Suggest matching key fields
+- suggest matching key fields
-- Preview match counts
+- preview match counts
-- Warn about blank keys
+- warn about blank keys
-- Warn about duplicate keys
+- warn about duplicate keys
+- save relationships
-- Save relationships
+- delete relationships
-- Materialize relationships into joined tables
+- materialize relationships into joined tables
-- Create left joins or inner joins
+- create left joins or inner joins

+Relationships are currently materialized into joined tables rather than backed by a live query model.

+---

-### Filters
+## Filters

 Filters can be applied at the page or widget level.

-Supported filter operators include:
+Supported operators include:

 - Equals
 - Does not equal